The asymmetry of Thurston's earthquake flow: Introduction

 The most interesting setting for this question may be flows that share some properties with the earthquake flow, such as volume preserving flows with zero entropy and having closed orbits of all periods.

-Centralizers of flows (and diffeomorphisms) have been studied, for example in \cite{Obata, BF, BV}.
-Actions of {B}aumslag-{S}olitar groups and other discrete solvable groups have been studied, for example in \cite{BMN, GLcirc, GLsurf, WX, BW, McCarthy}, as well as actions of solvable Lie groups, for example in \cite{Ghys, GV}.
-See the ICM notes of Wilkinson \cite{WilkinsonICM} and Navas \cite{NavasICM} for some open questions and additional context, and see the book \cite{Navas} for more on the one-dimensional case.
-Despite this wealth of related work, we are not aware of much previous work on computing the normalizers of flows.
+Centralizers of flows (and diffeomorphisms) have been studied, for example, in \cite{Obata, BF, BV}.
+Actions of {B}aumslag-{S}olitar groups and other discrete solvable groups have been studied, for example, in \cite{BMN, GLcirc, GLsurf, WX, BW, McCarthy}.
+Actions of solvable Lie groups have been studied, for example, in \cite{Ghys, GV}.
+See the ICM notes of Wilkinson \cite{WilkinsonICM} and Navas \cite{NavasICM} for some open questions and additional context.
+See the book \cite{Navas} for more on the one-dimensional case.

+In \cite{FKPL} a continuous flow on the torus is constructed that (in particular) has a measurable $s$-normalizer for every $s\in \bR$ but has no continuous $s$-normalizers for $s\neq 0$.
+In light of Theorem \ref{theo:newmain} and the work of Mirzakhani, this is analogous to the situation for the earthquake flow.
+In \cite{FL}, the symmetries of certain flows are studies in the measurable category.
+In \cite{DisjointFromInverse}, time reversing translation flows are studied.